dy-tea/awm/README.md

 ### Configuration

-An example configuration can be found in [config.toml](config.toml).
+An example configuration can be found in [config-minimal.toml](config-minimal.toml).
 You can copy this file to `~/.config/awm/config.toml` and modify it to your liking.
+All options are documented in [config.toml](config.toml) and many are explained in the wiki.